English (ENGL) 325

-To receive credit for ENGL 325, you must achieve a minimum grade of 50 percent on each assignment, 50 percent on the final examination, and a composite course grade of at least “D” (50 percent).
-The weighting of the course assignments is as follows:
+To receive credit for ENGL 325, you must submit all assignments and write the final examination, and you must achieve a minimum grade of D (50 percent) on the final examination and a composite course grade of at least D (50 percent).

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Greenblatt, Stephen, ed.
 The Norton Shakespeare: Later Plays and Poems.
 3rd ed., vol. 2, W. W. Norton, 2016.

 Hamlet: Special Edition.
 Directed by Kenneth Branagh, Warner Bros.
 Home Entertainment, 1996.

 The Tempest.
 Directed by Julie Taymor. eOne Films Distribution, 2010.